Dymocks: History

-Dymocks in the 21st century
+21st century

 In addition to stocking music CDs, DVDs and other related items, Dymocks now has an online store launched in late 2006 in response to the increasing penetration into the Australian book market of online retailers such as Amazon.

 Dymocks has a comprehensive multi-channel strategy including an international retail network of approximately 65 stores in Australia: an online website, loyalty program, regular catalogues and social media.
 Dymocks also runs an Australia-wide program, Dymocks Children's Charities (DCC), providing books to pre-primary and primary school age children.

 Dymocks is the largest bookseller in Australia and currently holds close to 20% of the Australian book market.

+In October 2011, Dymocks launched D Publishing, a self-publishing platform which allowed authors to print, publish and distribute their own books and ebooks.
+The venture was shut down in March 2013.

+In September 2023, personal information of 1.24 million Dymocks customers were shared on the dark web after a cybersecurity breach.

+Outside Australia

+New Zealand

-In 2009, Dymocks acquired an 80% equity stake in the Australian owned and operated Healthy Habits sandwich bar franchise for an undisclosed sum.
-The New Zealand outlets were all closed down by September 2012 as they chose to exit that market.
+The last Dymocks store in New Zealand closed down in September 2012 as they chose to exit that market.

-In 2015, Dymocks Holdings PTY LTD acquired Telegram Paper Goods.
-Founded in 2008, Telegram Paper Goods distributes designer stationery brands across Australia and New Zealand.
-Telegram is best known for its online stationery store, Milligram (formerly Notemaker.com.au), that sells eclectic and designer stationery, cards, wrap, diaries, journals, and fine writing instruments.